 Of all the things to do in Istanbul, as Istanbul has a tradition of Turkish bathing dating back thousands of years, one of the most cultural experiences you can have is going to a Turkish hammam or Turkish bathhouse.

 Most Istanbul hammams are decked out in marble and have high domed ceilings.

 Fortunately, many Turkish hammams in the capital cater to foreigners and provide a variety of treatments.

-The Turkish hammam experience ranges from economical do-it-yourself bathrooms, where you’re provided soap, shampoo and a towel up to the royal treatment in a luxury five-star hotel spa.
+The Turkish hammam experience ranges from economical do-it-yourself bathrooms, where you’re provided with soap, shampoo and a towel up to the royal treatment in a luxury five-star hotel spa.